-Earning potential is just one of the benefits of being an accountant.
-In addition, an accounting qualification can open doors worldwide in any industry.
+Status and earning potential are just two of the benefits of being an accountant.
+An accounting qualification can open doors worldwide in any industry.

-This specialised 'conversion' programme is designed to enhance employment prospects.
+This specialised 'conversion' progamme is designed specifically to enhance employment prospects.
 It assumes little or no business knowledge at undergraduate level and helps graduates from any discipline break into this highly skilled profession, gaining the key business skills to advance a career in the finance sector in a single year.

 This programme is studied on campus.

 A career in accounting or financial services requires an in-depth understanding of both the theory and practical knowledge of accounting and finance.
-This programme offers students the opportunity to master a wide range of financial tools and acquire a solid foundation of key accounting and finance topics.
-You do not need to have studied accounting or finance before in order to develop the necessary skills for management roles in these areas.
+This programme offers students the opportunity to master a wide range of financial tools and so acquire a solid foundation of key accounting and finance topics (without any requirement of having previously studied accounting or finance). while developing the necessary skills for management roles in these areas.

-You will have access to top notch facilities, including the University Trading Room.
+Students have access to top notch facilities, including the UK’s First University Trading Room, to support in-depth understanding of finance in practice.
 This virtual trading room gives you access to the same professional tool used by major international financial services companies.
-You can earn the Datastream certificates to demonstrate your ability to handle professional investing tools.
+At no extra cost, you can also earn the Datastream certificates to demonstrate your ability to handle professional investing tools.